thomasmckay/quay-config-worker/README.md

 Config information is loaded in the following order: First '/quay-config-worker/conf/config.yaml' is imported.
 Next, the environment variable 'OVERRIDE_CONFIG_YAML' is processed, overriding or adding to existing config.
 Finally, 'OVERRIDE_CONFIG_JSON' is processed as well.

 An example of the minimum needed to allow the worker to run is below.
+Warning: Do not use this minimum when running worker against an existing server with populated database.
 ```
 cat <<EOF > args.json
 {